 According to numerous studies, sleeping less than 6-9 hours per night can seriously injure your body and even increase the risks of early death by at least 12%.
 Our body needs time to recover and restore chemical balance.
 Otherwise, the whole body system, including the brain, can’t function properly.

-However, the good news is there are foods that help you sleep and there are better ways to stay rested without using the same old counting sheep tradition.
+However, you should know that there are foods that help you sleep and there are better ways to stay rested – read about them below.

 How Do We Fall Asleep?

 The “internal body clock” is not a myth, it’s really the way our body operates.
 This is a 24-hour clock working in a repeating rhythm.
 Every waking hour the pressure to sleep slowly builds up until the evening, when it reaches its peak and we go to sleep.

 This pressure is caused by accumulated adenosine whose increasing levels signal the brain that it is time to go to bed.
 Furthermore, the hidden clues of the environment, like darkness or light play an additional role in making us feel sleepy and drowsy.
 Hence, the artificial light can confuse the body and prolong the natural sleep process.

 Nonetheless, the body keeps control with hormones responsible for waking us up and putting us back to sleep.
 While cortisol prepares us to start our day feeling fresh and rejuvenated, melatonin signals the body when it’s time to quit and sink into the land of dreams.
 But what happens when there is a lack of melatonin in the system?
 That’s right, sleep deprivation and insomnia.

 As we’ve established the role of melatonin, let’s discover more about its function.
 This hormone is actually the most potent antioxidant, helping fight free radicals in the body.
 Although it’s mainly produced by the pineal gland in the evening, other organs produce it as well, but in small amounts.